 Alliance Kivu projects

-- Setting up child sponsorship system in schools in Shabunda, Kalima, Kasongo, Bukavu and Kinshasa
+- Implementation of a system of child sponsorship system in schools in Shabunda, Kalima, Kasongo, Bukavu et Kinshasa

 - Renovation of Yuyu primary school (Shabunda)